sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-write-a-contract.md

 * `PubKey` - a public key

-* `Sig` - a signature type in DER format, including signature hash
+* `Sig` - a signature type in [DER format](https://academy.bit2me.com/en/que-son-firmas-estrictas-der), including sighash flags at the end

 * `Ripemd160` - a RIPEMD-160 hash

-* `PubKeyHash` - an alias for Ripemd160`, usually representing a bitcoin address.
+* `PubKeyHash` - an alias for `Ripemd160`, usually representing a bitcoin address.

 * `Sha1` - a SHA-1 hash